 Silent Night, Review

-Released today on DVD and Blu-ray, Silent Night should be the counter-programming for the anti-eggnog set.
-Instead this remake of the 1984 classic is a drab and dreary substitute for the real thing.
+Released today on DVD and Blu-ray, Silent Night is a drab and dreary substitute for actual counter-programming glee...

 Ho ho ho!
 It’s that special time of the year, folks.
 City streets are covered in shiny displays of exterior illumination.
 Department stores are blasting Andy Williams and Nat King Cole on repeat.
 If there’s any kind of tree with green left on it, chances are it’s covered in tinsel.
 You know, that season.
 But there’s another tradition during this colorful time that some people forget about…the movie season.
 No, I’m not talking about the would-be Oscar contenders or family films that make you feel all warm and fuzzy inside.
 I’m talking about those other films.
 The ones which seem tailor-made for those who cannot swallow another glass of eggnog and would rather see something, anything, besides Santa teaching children the meaning of Christmas.
 The counter-programming.
 For that very group, film studio Anchor Bay is releasing in select cities just such a film: Steven C. Miller’s Silent Night.
 The Christmas-horror combo, which will be available for DVD and Blu-ray everywhere on December 4, tries to thread the needle between sending up holiday traditions and letting those who would rather say, “Bah, humbug!” watch Santa teach children the true meaning of Christmas.